pytorch/xla/docs/source/features/scan.md

 reducing the model compile time.

 [`scan`][scan] on the other hand is a lower level higher-order-op modeled after [`jax.lax.scan`][jax-lax-scan].
-Its primary purpose is to help implement `scan_layers` under the hood.
-However, you may find it useful if you would like to program some sort of loop logic where the loop itself has a first-class representation in the compiler (specifically, an XLA `While` op).
+Its primary purpose is to implement `scan_layers` under the hood.
+However, you may find it useful to program loop logic where the loop itself has a first-class representation in the compiler (specifically, the XLA `while` op).

 ## `scan_layers` example

-Typically, a transformer model passes the input embedding through a sequence of homogenous decoder layers like the following:
+Typically, a transformer model passes the input embedding through a sequence of homogenous decoder layers:

 ```python
 def run_decoder_layers(self, hidden_states):